 Outdoors & Recreation

-Jamaica Bay has long been a fishing hub for beginners and experts with ranger programs that cater to all skill levels.
+The perfect place to reel a big one in (or, if you're "seining," net one), Jamaica Bay has long been a fishing hub for beginners and experts, with ranger programs that cater to all skill levels.
 You'll find catch-and-release programs for adults and children that cover ethics, safety and waterway ecology and provide necessary equipment on a first-come, first-served basis.
-Jamaica Bay is ideal for fishing for both pleasure and sport, whether along the shore or by boat.
-Popular spots include Marine Park, Bayswater Park and Canarsie Pier.
-All are accessible via public transportation and there are even bait and tackle shops nearby.
-From saltwater fishing to seining (net fishing), Jamaica Bay is the perfect place to reel one in.
+Popular spots for angling (or for getting out on the water by boat) include Marine Park, Bayswater Park and Canarsie Pier.
+All are accessible via public transportation, and there are even bait and tackle shops nearby.
 For contact information and details about area boat ramps, piers and fishing beaches, visit the New York State Department of Environmental Conservation’s website.

-For even more, check out these free Jamaica Bay fishing programs:
+For more, check out these free Jamaica Bay fishing programs:

 Seining at Marine Park (Burnett Street and Avenue U)

 During this event, Urban Park Rangers will take participants on a seining expedition—fishing with a net.
 For more information, visit nycgovparks.org.

 Kayak Walk Up and Shoreline Seining with the Urban Park Rangers at Frank Charles Memorial Park

 Participants in this excursion will go kayaking and do some seining to see what creatures are to be found in the water.
 The event is open to all, and no reservations are required.
 Children ages 6 and up must be accompanied by an adult.
 For more information, call 718-338-3799.

 Kayak Walk Up and Seining with the Urban Park Rangers at Bayswater Park